yjsoon/df-style-linked-list_wordpress-plugin/readme.txt

 Any text in the anchor will be ignored, and the entire first line will be discarded.
 This also means that if, for whatever, reason, you like posting link anchors that end in periods as the first line of your blog, you shouldn't activate this checkbox, or you'll end up with linked list posts by accident!

 This was adapted from [CF Setter by Justin Blanton](http://hypertext.net/projects/cfsetter).

+_Twitter Tools support_

+If you're using [Twitter Tools](http://crowdfavorite.com/wordpress/plugins/twitter-tools/), you can customise your tweets to have your custom glyph or text appear before either your "regular" or linked-list posts.

 Questions or suggestions?
 Look me up on [Twitter](http://twitter.com/yjsoon).